May 2001–July 2001

 Around the same time, we had yet another setback.
 We learned that Nicolas had an infection that vegetated in his heart and formed a clot.
-There was a mass attached to his heart valve, and we thought Nicholas was actually headed towards an open-heart surgery.
+There was a mass attached to his heart valve, and we thought Nicolas was actually headed towards an open-heart surgery.
 This could have caused grave complications in the transplant process, but the clot dissipated after a few weeks.
 There was absolutely no explanation for this.

 April 30, 2002